petemcgrath/cool-guy-bot/README.md

 Find the one you just created and copy it's ID.

+In your terminal, fire this command to set the Bot ID environment variable in heroku:

+    heroku config:set BOT_ID="YOUR BOT ID HERE"

+To run your app locally, you will also need to set the local Bot ID environment variable.
-Now open the file bot.js from your local files in your text editor of choice.
+To do so, open the file `.env` from your local files in your text editor of choice.
-Find where it says <Your Bot ID here> and replace it with the ID of your new bot.
+Find where it says, "YOUR BOT ID HERE" and replace it with the ID of your new bot.

 If your Bot ID is 12345678910, then:

-    var botID = "<Your Bot ID here>";
+    BOT_ID="YOUR BOT ID HERE"

 becomes

-    var botID = "12345678910";
+    BOT_ID="12345678910"

 Save the file.